 In the United States, burritos are popular make at home meals but are equally popular at restaurants.

-Burritos one of the more economical menu items available from such popular restaurants such as Taco Bell, Moe’s Southwest Grill, and Chipotle’s.
+Burritos are one of the more economical menu items available from such popular restaurants as Moe’s Southwest Grill, and Chipotle.

 Before we explore the various ways of reheating burritos, we need to make sure we are all on the same page because not all burritos are created equal.

 In the United States, there are many variations of burritos.